OrienteerBAP/Orienteer-Guidebook/developing_the_data_model.md

     * Type: LINK
     * Linked Class: CmsCustomer
     * Visualization: listbox (this will let the user select the linked customer for a contact from a drop box).
-    *  Inverse: linkToContacts (it lets you choose a back link from the list of link type parameters of the linked class, *CmsCustomer*).
+    *  Inverse: linkToContacts (here you choose a back link from the list of link type parameters of the linked class, *CmsCustomer*).
   *  Go back to the *CmsCustomer* class and edit the parameter *linkToContact*.
 Set the parameter **Inverse** similarly, by selecting the property *Customer*.

 4. We want each customer's contacts to show on a separate tab.
 For this, in the class *CmsCustomer* we edit the link property *linkToContacts*.